If an injury has set you back, we'll help you move forward

 You can make a compensation claim for a back injury or back pain with the help and support of a personal injury solicitor.

-This article will provide an overview of the types of back injuries and pain that can result in a claim, as well as the process for making a claim and the types of compensation that may be available.
+This article will provide an overview of the types of back injuries and pain that can result in a claim, as well as the process for making a No Win, No Fee claim and the types of compensation that may be available.
 If you have suffered a back injury and are unsure of your options, it is important to seek legal advice to fully understand your rights and the potential compensation that may be available to you.

 How can back injury compensation help me?